Azure-Samples/app-service-mobile-dotnet-todo-list-files/docs/getting_started.md

 ```
 This method returns a list of files associated with the data item provided.
 It's important to remember that this is a ***local*** operation and will return the files based on the state of the object when it was last synchronized.

-To get an updated list of files from the server, you can initiate a sync operation as described in the *synchronizing file changes* section
+To get an updated list of files from the server, you can initiate a sync operation as described in the *synchronizing file changes* section.

+>On the *Todo list* sample application, the item's images are retrieved in the ```TodoItemViewModel``` class.